MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

 The exclusion of terms from subject lines has differing effects depending on whether the exclusion takes place before or after you define the business process.

-* **Create the process first** &ndash; You create a business processes that uses a particular word, say, "budget."
+* **Create the process first** &ndash; You create a business process that uses a particular word, say, "budget."
 Then, an admin excludes "budget" from subject lines.
 This has _no effect_ on your business process.
-The business process still includes the word "budget" and you can use the business process as normal in query filters.
+The business process will still include the word "budget" and you can use the business process as normal in query filters.

 * **Exclude the term first** &ndash; An admin excludes a particular word (say, "budget") before you create your business process.
 In this case, the word does not appear in the list of phrases that you can select in the [Add meeting filters](#add-meeting-filters) steps.
 You can still create a business process but you cannot use that word &ndash; in this case, "budget" &ndash; because it is unavailable.